What's the Best Everyday Supplement for Constipation?

 Instead of forcing a bowel movement, fiber simply helps your body’s natural process along by creating a stool that’s the right consistency.
 It’s a gentle and effective way to encourage regularity without causing the harsh effects that some laxatives do.
 This is why it’s often the first recommendation for maintaining long-term digestive health.

-Why Magnesium Is So Effective for Constipation
+Why Is Magnesium So Effective for Constipation?

 Magnesium is a hard-working mineral that your body uses for hundreds of processes, but it has a special talent for relieving constipation.
 Certain types of magnesium, like magnesium oxide and magnesium citrate, work as osmotic laxatives.
 This is just a technical way of saying they draw water into your intestines from other parts of your body.